onedata/onedata-documentation/doc/space_collaboration.md

 ## Join another user's space
-To join a space of another user, you must request from them the token.
+To join a space of another user, you must request from them a token.
 After receiving the token:

 1. Navigate to **Manage spaces** page.
 2. Click the **Join existing space** button.